Production

 • Telemetry overhead: <50ms additional (negligible)

-The async telemetry design ensures observability doesn’t slow down your applications.
+The executor-driven telemetry design ensures observability doesn’t slow down your applications.

 Beyond Basic Monitoring